-New Jersey Legislature OKs bill to legalize sports betting
+New Jersey legislature OKs bill to legalize sports betting

 Associated Press

 TRENTON, N.J.
-(AP) - New Jersey lawmakers gave final approved Thursday to a bill to legalize sports betting three weeks after winning the right to do so in a U.S. Supreme Court case.
+(AP) - The New Jersey legislature gave its final approval Thursday to a bill to legalize sports betting three weeks after winning the right to do so in a U.S. Supreme Court case.

 But when the wagering can begin and the money start changing hands is anyone's bet: The bill is now with Democratic Gov. Phil Murphy, whose office won't say when he might act on it.